 Just make sure you refrigerate the dough for at least a half hour after mixing to solidify the butter.
 That results in less spread during baking.

 Try a few of my other favorite cookie recipes

 Crispy & Chewy Toasted Coconut Chocolate Chip Cookies

 - 1 cup butter

 - 1 teaspoon baking soda

 - 1 12 ounce bag semi sweet chocolate chips

 - Toast the coconut flakes on a foil lined sheet in a 350°F oven.
 Keep a watchful eye on the coconut flakes so they don't burn and bake for about five minutes or until light golden brown.
 Allow the coconut flakes to cool completely.

 - The batter will be soft.
-Therefore you will want to chill the batter for at least an hour in the refrigerator.
+Therefore you will want to chill the batter for at least a half hour in the refrigerator.